-Snake fungal disease (SFD) is an emerging infectious disease caused by the fungal pathogen Ophidiomyces ophiodiicola.
+Snake fungal disease (SFD; also known as ophidiomycosis) is an emerging infectious disease caused by the fungal pathogen Ophidiomyces ophiodiicola.
 As the name suggests, this infection is only known to affect snakes and until recently had only been recorded in wild snakes from North America.
 Ophidiomyces ophiodiicola and SFD have recently been confirmed in wild snakes in Europe including Great Britain.

 Findings from genetic studies and fungal cultures indicate that the European strains of O. ophiodiicola affecting wild snakes are distinct from the strains known to infect snakes in the eastern USA.

 In the UK, SFD was first detected in 2015 in a wild grass snake (Natrix helvetica: originally reported as Natrix natrix, updated subsequent to taxonomic revision in 2018) with skin disease found in the East of England.
 The snake was observed to be lethargic and in poor body condition with signs of dehydration.
 It was taken into care but subsequently died.
 At post-mortem examination, approximately 10% of the scales on the underside of the body had small (1-5 mm diameter) brown lesions with an irregular surface.
 Microscopic examination confirmed that the skin lesions were associated with a fungal infection.
 These signs are consistent with SFD and fungal culture and genetic sequencing confirmed the agent to be O. ophiodiicola.

 As far as we are aware, this was the first-time O. ophiodiicola and SFD had been found in a wild snake outside of North America.

 Further testing of grass snake carcasses and skin sheds with lesions has detected O. ophiodiicola from multiple locations across England.
-Also, in 2016, O. ophiodiicola was detected in a dice snake (Natrix tessellata) in the Czech Republic and a grass snake (N. helvetica) from Switzerland (originally reported as N. natrix, updated subsequent to taxonomic revision in 2018).
+Ophidiomyces ophiodiicola has also been detected in a dice snake (Natrix tessellata) from the Czech Republic and a grass snake (N. helvetica) from Switzerland (originally reported as N. natrix, updated subsequent to taxonomic revision in 2018).

 Continued monitoring is required to determine if the other native snake species (i.e. European adder (Vipera berus) and smooth snake (Coronella austriaca)) in GB are susceptible to O. ophiodiicola infection and/or SFD.